-The Company manages material exposure concerns associated with economic, environmental and social sustainability risks as part of its overall risk management strategies as defined in relevant risk policy and procedures.
+The Company manages material exposure concerns associated with economic, environmental and social sustainability risks as part of its overall risk management strategies as defined in relevant risk policies and procedures.
 In the course of conducting its business as a listed entity and recognising the legitimate interests of stakeholders, the Company also utilises policy contained within its Code of Conduct Policy to guide compliance with legal and other obligations to legitimate stakeholders.
 These stakeholders include security holders, Directors, employees, customers, government authorities, creditors and the community as whole.
-The Company's Code of Conduct gives guidance on the following.